Growing Tiny Red & Yellow Currant Tomatoes

-The compost they were planted into was a mixture of homemade garden compost, composted horse manure, and some peat-free multi-purpose compost I bought from a local gardening centre.
+The potting mix they were planted in was a mixture of homemade garden compost, composted horse manure, and some peat-free multi-purpose compost I bought from a local gardening centre.
 I kept the plants well watered and fed them with liquid seaweed fertilizer every couple of weeks after they began setting flowers.
 I also left the greenhouse door open in the day to encourage pollinators to come in and do their work.

 Towards the end of July they started fruiting.
 Long cordons of green fruit ranging in size from a small cherry tomato to the size of a pearl began forming.
-Then the larger ones started ripening and I was able to pick them for the month of August before we went on holiday.
+Then the larger ones started ripening and I was able to pick them for the entire month of August before we went away on a trip.